Tuesday, June 11, 2019

-Shu-Yi Oei (Boston College) & Leigh Osofsky (Miami; moving to North Carolina), Constituencies and Control in Statutory Drafting: Interviews with Government Tax Counsels, 104 Iowa L. Rev. ___ (2019):
+Shu-Yi Oei (Boston College) & Leigh Osofsky (North Carolina), Constituencies and Control in Statutory Drafting: Interviews with Government Tax Counsels, 104 Iowa L. Rev. 1291 (2019) (reviewed by Ari Glogower (Ohio State) here):

 Tax statutes have long been derided as convoluted and unreadable.
 But there is little existing research about drafting practices that helps us contextualize such critiques.
 In this Article, we conduct the first in-depth empirical examination of how tax law drafting and formulation decisions are made.
 We report findings from interviews with government counsels who participated in the tax legislative process over the past four decades.
 Our interviews revealed that tax legislation drafting decisions are both targeted to and controlled by experts.
 Most counsels did not consider statutory formulation or readability important, as long as substantive meaning was accurate.
 Many held this view because their intended audience was tax experts, regulation writers, and software companies, not ordinary taxpayers.
 When revising law, drafters prioritize preserving existing formulations so as to not upset settled expectations, even at the cost of increasing convolution.
 While Members, Member staff, and committee staff participate in high-level policy decisions, statutory formulation decisions are largely left to a small number of tax law specialists.